Current Vacancies

 A glance at the role:

 We have the opportunity for an Experienced LGPS Pensions Administrator to join us on a full time, permanent basis.
-You will have a strong background in LGPS – ideally in Retirements.
+You will have a strong background in LGPS – ideally in Transfers.

 You will join a friendly, welcoming and sociable work culture where there are many opportunities for continuous personal and professional development where you will be supported to reach your full potential.